Referral Services

 Pueblo Campus:

 Pueblo students have access to the healthcare and behavioral health services provided at the PCC Health Clinic located on the Pueblo campus.
-This clinic does bill insurance.
-If you have questions or would like to schedule an appoint, please call 719.549.3315
+Students will need to become patients of the PCC Health Clinic to receive healthcare and behavioral health services; this clinic does bill insurance.
+If you have questions or would like to schedule an appointment, please call 719-549-3315.

 Location: Pueblo Campus, Medical Technology Bldg., Rm 118